 The Tour du Mont Blanc, or the TMB, has been called the World’s most luxurious hiking tour.
 Hiking day after day through flower-strewn meadows, over alpine passes, with the highest mountains in the Alps, you’ll enjoy some of the finest scenery in the Alps.
 Stopping in quaint villages at night, we’ve developed an itinerary with a great mix of luxury hotels, luggage transfers to all stops, and private shuttles to help ensure a vacation that is both invigorating and relaxing.
 On our self-guided deluxe TMB express, you’ll still hike through 3 countries – France, Italy, and Switzerland – just like our regular tour.
-We’ve designed this tour as a more luxurious, comfortable option, skipping the Bonatti hut (and adding an extra day in Courmayeur instead), with 5-star upgrades in Chamonix and Courmayeur, private VIP transfers to and from the Geneva airport, and luggage transfers to every stop on the tour.
+We’ve designed this tour as a more luxurious, comfortable option, skipping the Bonatti hut, with 5-star upgrades in Chamonix and Courmayeur, private VIP transfers to and from the Geneva airport, and luggage transfers to every stop on the tour.
 We also offer our full tour as a self-guided Deluxe TMB option.

 If you’re an independent hiker, a self-guided TMB express tour is the perfect way to hike around Mont Blanc in a shorter time period, knowing you’re hitting the highlights and that every detail of your tour is well-planned.
 With years of personal experience on this route, we have the expertise and attention to detail to help you choose the best way for you to hike Mont Blanc and experience one of the world’s classic hikes.

-Our deluxe TMB express stays true to the full tour, with 7 nights in village hotels, and 1 night in a mountain inn as you pass through a more remote corner of the tour, where there are no luxury options.
+Our deluxe TMB express stays true to the full tour, with 6 nights in village hotels, and 1 night in a mountain inn as you pass through a more remote corner of the tour, where there are no luxury options.
 Showers are available all nights.
 Please note though, that outside of Chamonix and Courmayeur, private rooms are in high demand, and tend to book up early.
-Some of these remote stops have only 2 or 3 hotel options, and July and August dates, especially, tend to fill up months in advance.
+Some of these remote stops have only 2 or 3 hotel options, and private rooms tend to fill up months in advance.
 To ensure private rooms for your entire stay, it’s always best to book as soon as possible.
 When booking a deluxe tour, let us know what you would like to do in the event private rooms are not available on one or more of your nights.

 With soaring mountains, gorgeous trails, and the best hotels in the region, our Deluxe Tour du Mont Blanc is an exhilarating trek that lives up to its world-class reputation.